deyaeddin/terraform-hcloud-k3s-ext/README.md

 # Kubernetes K3S Terraform Module
-This module is heavily inspired by [cicdteam/terraform-hcloud-k3s](https://github.com/cicdteam/terraform-hcloud-k3s) with extra applications ready to be installed with ``` make apply```.
+This module is inspired by [cicdteam/terraform-hcloud-k3s](https://github.com/cicdteam/terraform-hcloud-k3s) with extra applications ready to be installed with ``` make apply```.
 All Applications are using HELM charts, and highly customizable.

 Use [Hetzner Cloud link](https://hetzner.cloud/?ref=6PAAEo0epOOA) to get €20